open-estuary/estuary/doc/Deploy_Manual.4D02.md

 <h3 id="3.1">Boot via ESL</h3>

-In this boot mode, the kernel image, dtb file and rootfs file should be downloaded into RAM at first and then start the system by ESL.After reboot or power off, all downloaded data will be lost.
+ In this boot mode, the kernel image, dtb file and rootfs file should be downloaded into RAM at first and then start the system by ESL.<br>
+ After reboot or power off, all downloaded data will be lost.<br>
  This boot mode is just used for debugging.

-Boot D02 to UEFI SHELL, and type the follow commands in EBL:
+ Boot D02 to UEFI menu.
+Select "Boot Manager"->"Eembedded Boot Loader(EBL)" and type the follow commands in EBL:

 1. Download Image binary file from FTP server to target board's RAM